 One of the legendary sites that sits beneath the slopes of the Acropolis on the southwest side, is the stunning open-air theatre, Odeon of Herodes Atticus.
-When Pausanias visited Athens during the reign of Marcus Aurelius, he described the theatre as “the finest building of its type”.
+When Pausanias, the Greek traveller and geographer from the second century AD, visited Athens during the reign of Marcus Aurelius, he described the Odeon theatre as “the finest building of its type”.

 In ancient times, Odeons were built for musical contests and this ancient stone theatre has gone on to host some of the world’s best musical performances during the last 60 years since its modern day re-opening, including Nana Mouskouri, Luciano Pavarotti and Frank Sinatra to name a few.

 Widely known by locals as simply “Herodeon”, it was built between 160AD – 174AD by the wealthy benefactor of Athens, Herodes Atticus as an ode to his late wife Rigilla.
 It was the third Odeon to be built in Athens and was distinctively Roman in contrast to the nearby Theatre of Dionysos.
 With its Roman arches and three story stage building, it was originally partly covered with a wood and tiled roof.
 The circular orchestra has now become a semi-circle, paved with black and white marble.
 With 35 rows, the marble auditorium extends slightly beyond a semi-circle with a diameter of 80 metres and today seats 4680 people.